samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/ComponentTemplate.md

 - `Upstream package to extend`

-  If you plan to extend a token collecdtion from an existing package, e.g.
+  If you plan to extend a token collection from an existing package, e.g.
   `@bodiless/vital-card`, specify the source package name here.
-In this case, only a token collection will be provisioned, and it will apply to the upstream clean compoennt.
+In this case, only a token collection will be provisioned, and it will apply to the upstream clean component.
 If you are creating a new component rather than extending,
   leave it blank, and a clean component will be generated.

 - `Upstream library name`